Samatha-Rapaka/Prodigy-Infotech-DS-Task-1/README.md

 Welcome to my submission for Task 1 of the Data Science Internship at Prodigy Infotech.
 In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical or continuous variable.

 <h2>Dataset</h2>
-The dataset used for this task is https://github.com/Samatha-Rapaka/Prodigy-Infotech-DS-Task-1/blob/main/worldpopulationdata%20(1).csv  This dataset contains records of population from the year 2001 to 2022.
+The dataset used for this task is<a href="https://github.com/Samatha-Rapaka/Prodigy-Infotech-DS-Task1/blob/main/worldpopulationdata%20(1).csv">'worldpopulationdata (1).csv'</a>  This dataset contains records of population from the year 2001 to 2022.

 <h2>Tools and Libraries used</h2>
    - Jupyter notebook <br>